 As an orchid grower, you may be wondering, are orchids poisonous to cats?
 Are orchids poisonous to dogs or humans?
 If you have pets or young children in the house, this may be very important.
 After all, some houseplants are poisonous to animals and humans.
 Cats, dogs and very young children are naturally curious and ingesting a toxic or poisonous plant can have devastating consequences.
 Fortunately, many orchids are safe to keep in the home.

 Most species of orchids are not toxic or poisonous to cats, dogs, or humans.
 However, if ingested, orchid parts can cause stomach upset and discomfort.
 For the most part, orchids are safe to have in your home if you also have pets or small children.
-However, some orchid species have not yet been studied in terms of their effects on animals and humans.
-You should still be cautious when introducing a rare or unstudied orchid into a home with pets and young children.

-In this article, I’ll go into more detail about whether orchids are toxic to pets and humans.
+In this article, I’ll go into more detail about whether orchids are toxic to cats, dogs and humans.
 You’ll learn what to expect when certain parts of the orchid plant are accidentally eaten and what you should do.
 Plus, you’ll get some tips and ideas on how to keep your dogs and cats away from your orchid plants.